Wild Beginnings

 Holistic Nourishment

 We take a holistic approach to nourishment, ensuring all aspects of our program support the development of the whole child.
 Nourished children are happy children ready for a day filled with learning and play!
-We offer a balanced menu with healthy snacks and hot lunch.
+We offer a balanced menu with healthy snacks and lunch.
 We source organic ingredients from the Olympia Food Co-op and local farmers, ensuring fresh and wholesome homemade goodness.
 We also teach respectful foraging for native plants to be used in seasonal teas and treats.

 Our Rhythms